 It seems the condition of her hull was not great, the mention of cement coffins are an old way to fix leaks onboard cargo ships, have done a few myself over the years.

-In Womens News section featured Doris Söderlund and her life onboard, one would understand that the family already have a house in South Africa:
+In Womens News section featured Doris Söderlund and her life onboard, one would understand that the family already had a domicile in South Africa:

 Quoting: "Doris Söderlund, daughter of the captain of the barque Lawhill, with the 19-year-old third mate, James Barrett and Ronnie, one of the ships dogs.